Alexander-Heinz/vdi_chatbot/README.md

    rm .env.dev
    nano .env
    ```
-4. Still in project root folder, run `docker-compose up` to build and run the app on your computer.
+4. Still in project root folder, run `docker-compose up --build` (or `sudo docker-compose up --build`) to build and run the app on your computer.
 This process can take some minutes and you'll be informed by the progress in terminal.
 As soon as you see `You can now view your Streamlit app in your browser` it should be done.
 5. `http://localhost:8501`  should open in your web browser

 - For grafana dashboard: The grafana dashboard is accessible under `localhost:3000`.
 The json file is to be found in `monitoring/grafana-dashboard.json`.
+  -  default password & username: `admin`
 - for database viewer (adminer): http://localhost:8080/
   use following credentials: